Advanced General Relativity

 Exercises:

-Changes to this schedule are announced in the Hochschulportal and will reported here.
-The tutors for the course are Christian Ecker, Konrad Topolski, and Samuel Tootle.
-Three groups will be organised distributing students in three different time slots to be decided.
+Changes to this schedule are announced in the Hochschulportal.
+The tutors for the course are Dr. Filippo Camilloni and MSc.
+Khalil Pierre.
+Two groups will be organised distributing students in the time slots above.
 Please register to the course by sending an email to Frau Steidl; this will help create a mailing list.

 Information on the course